Using Auto Generation Layout, Auto Create Fields and Auto Create Table (Preview)¶

 Astera’s AI capture process is the first step towards innovation in the traditional pattern-based template extraction via Artificial Intelligence.
 The Auto-Generate Layout feature lets you auto-create all the data regions and data fields with the click of a button.
 This feature helps save time and effort spent on manually creating a report model from scratch, making the entire extraction process quicker and more efficient.

-The algorithm first identifies the tables and key-value pairs in the document and sends their meta-data to the ReportMiner designer.
+The algorithm first identifies the tables and key-value pairs in the document and sends their meta-data to the report designer in Astera.
 Information from this detection process is then reverse engineered to create a model layout.
 It is important to note here that this feature is a design-time convenience to jump-start the extraction process.
 Users can then fine-tune/tweak the layout which has been created automatically to fit their business requirements.

 AGL comes with two sub-components called Auto-Create Fields (Single Instance) and Auto Create Table.
 These drag-and-click options enable the user to create selected fields and selected tables respectively.
 In this article, we will see how we can use the AGL feature to create an extraction template within seconds and modify it using its sub-components.

 In this case, we have a PDF invoice for Lumos State Solutions opened in a report model.

 As we can see, the invoice contains some name value pairs at the top, followed by a table below it.